-Established in 2014, the Student Government Association (SGA) acts as the students’ voice to the University’s leadership, campus community and public at large.
-In order to provide a positive college experience to all students at Florida Polytechnic University, the association approves funds, regulates campus-sponsored clubs and advocates for students and their rights.
+Established in 2014, the Student Government Association (SGA) acts as the students’ voice to the University’s leadership, campus community, and public at large.
+In order to provide a positive college experience for all students at Florida Polytechnic University, the association approves funds, regulates campus-sponsored clubs, and advocates for students and their rights.

-The Florida Polytechnic University Student Government Association is composed of an executive, judicial and legislative branch.
+The Student Government Association is composed of an executive, judicial, and legislative branch.

 The Legislative Branch is comprised of senators represented by class years, degree programs, and on- and off-campus students.
 The Senate enacts statutes, allocates funds and oversees campus organizations.
 The Legislative Branch will grow as the University grows.

 Audit and Budget Committee

 The Audit and Budget Committee (ABC) deals with Student Government’s funding.
 A major role of the ABC is to help Registered Student Organizations (RSO) receive funding by submitting a budget proposal and going through revisions which will then be passed on to Senate to see if there are any more revisions needed.
 The ABC is committed to helping students and RSOs receive funding through certain line items in the SGA Budget.

 The Student Organizations Committee (SOC) deals with student organizations and clubs.
 A major role of the SOC is to approve and manage Registered Student Organizations.
 Students may submit paperwork to apply for a new organization at any time, and the SOC will work with the students through the process.
 The SOC is here for the students and to help create a better, more active campus life.

 Contact Student Organization Committee